Ever written the draft of a novel and on reading it through said “this does not sound like the story in my head.”

 - Changeling.
 You read back your draft and…..it sounds nothing like the story in your head!
 Your little voice remains silent.
 Scream!
 You come to the quick conclusion that what you are holding in your hands is a literary changeling!
 Someone has cruelly swapped your earth shattering, jaw dropping, destined to be blockbuster movie, literary masterpiece for something very different.
 This was not how you imagined it to read.
 By now you should be feeling exhilarated and doing some victory air punches.
 Instead you are holding something which has left you feeling confused and numb.
 In some parts that you read you didn’t even recognise the story that was being played out in your head.
 Cue tears, onset of a low mood, creative breakdown and the start of long-term creative disappointment.

 - Acceptance.
 After a lot of tears, solitary walks in the rain, emails to writing friends, frantic pinning on Pinterest about how cruel life can be, virtual hugs and hours of creative soul-searching you accept the fact that your draft doesn’t sound like the idea in your head.
 It needs further work.
 You need to revisit your plan and structure notes.
 Ask yourself some tough questions – where did it all go wrong?
 Was it the lack of planning that made it go off course?
 Did you get carried away again?
 Did you make enough notes on what was going on in your head?
 It hurts you to say this but your draft needs overhauling.
-You know that you may even have to consider the painful possibility that it may never sound like what’s going on in your head.
-Whimper!

 It’s terrible when this happens.
 Writing can be crushing sometimes.

 Why does everything sound amazing in my head?